-Prerequisite: Early Childhood and Family Studies I and Early Childhood and Family Studies II

-Offered in Grade: 11, 12
+Full Year - 6 Credits Prerequisite: Early Childhood and Family Studies I and Early Childhood and Family Studies II Offered in Grade: 11, 12

 The third level of Early Childhood and Family Studies is designed for students who are pursuing a career in education or a related field of study in which working with young children is a requirement.
 Students continue working with preschoolers in a classroom laboratory setting as in Early Child and Family Studies I and II.
 This course will include experiences with all areas of the curricula, the study of child development principles and theorists, information about inclusion children with specials needs, and the development of cultural awareness and social competency among preschoolers.
 Students will develop an understanding of the physical space requirements of running an Early Childhood program and as well as the equipment required.
 In addition to working in our preschool, students will have the opportunity to visit a local preschool program.
 Upon completion of Early Childhood and Family Studies III, all students will have the opportunity to take the National Occupation Competency Testing Institutes (NOCTI) national exam on essential skills in Early Childhood Care and Education.
+Students may earn 3 college credits through Fairleigh Dickinson's Middle College Program by successfully completing this course with a C or better.
+Tuition fees apply for the Fairleigh Dickinson Middle College Program.
 This course meets the 21st Century Life Careers/Career Technical Education credit requirement for graduation.